vsgautam22/vsgautam22/README.md

 ---

-**Chennai, India · Open to internships and collaborations in VLSI, FPGA, AI Domain, and Embedded Systems**
+**Chennai, India · Open to internships, opportunities and collaborations in VLSI, FPGA, AI Domain, and Embedded Systems**